Home > Breakfast > Cherry Cornmeal Scones with Cornflake Crunch

 • Flavorful – There are a few ingredients that give these scones flavor: fresh cherries, pure maple syrup, BUTTER!, and a sweet and crunchy cornflake topping.

 • Tons of Texture – Scones themselves are soft and tender.
+And the cornmeal in the scone and cornflake topping give the scones a little bite.

 • Soft and Buttery – Butter is a key component to the scones and hints of butter shine through the scones.
+For extra butter in your scones, try my pumpkin spice small batch scones with brown butter glaze!

 • Bright Fruit Flavor – Cherries naturally have a pronounced flavor which makes them great for these scones.
 Their bright, sweet flavor is prominent in the scones.